 Geographically, historically and culturally Belarus is an integral part of Europe, situated at the crossroads of major transportation and trade routes that link various regions of the European continent.
 The country contributes significantly to security in Europe, fight against drug trafficking, illegal arms trade, illegal migration and trafficking in human beings.

 One of the focuses of the Belarusian foreign policy is the development of friendly, equal and mutually beneficial relations with the EU Member States.
-According to the President of Belarus A.Lukashenko, “European Union is one of the major vectors for Belarus in the surrounding world.
-Economically as well as politically Belarus and European Union are crucial partners for each other”.
+According to the President of Belarus Aleksandr Lukashenko, “the European Union is one of major vectors for Belarus in the surrounding world.
+Economically as well as politically Belarus and the European Union are pivotal partners for each other”.

 Belarusian companies keep expanding their presence in Europe and upgrading their external distribution and export-promotion networks.

 Comprehensive cooperation with the European Union contributes crucially to the country’s increasingly diversified foreign trade, investment activity, modernization and growing competitiveness of its economy.

-For more detailed overview of cooperation between Belarus and European countries see websites of the Belarusian diplomatic missions in Austria, Bulgaria, Belgium, the Czech Republic, Estonia, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, the Netherlands, Poland, Romania, Serbia, Slovakia, Switzerland, Turkey and the United Kingdom.
+For more detailed overview of cooperation between Belarus and the European countries see websites of the Belarusian diplomatic missions in Austria, Bulgaria, Belgium, the Czech Republic, Estonia, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, the Netherlands, Poland, Romania, Serbia, Slovakia, Switzerland, Turkey and the United Kingdom.